google-site-verification: google596e44881695a74e.html

 How doe we spot dangerous phone chargers.?

-Click here for for a video guide on this.
-It is also good practise not to leave phone chargers plugged in and switched on overnight.
+it is also good practise not to leave phone chargers plugged in and switched on overnight.
+See video below.

 Asset Register